 Planning for a future beyond your own lifetime can be a difficult emotional task – just like planning for the possibility of an accident or illness.
 No one likes to think about it, yet it’s one of the most important things you can do to ensure a secure future for yourself and your family.

 In our South Delta office we’ve created and implemented hundreds of estate plans and business succession plans for companies and individuals throughout Metro Vancouver.
-We offer a full range of affordable estate planning and administration services including:
+We offer a full range of affordable estate planning including:

 - Powers of Attorney

 - Representation Agreements (Living Wills)

 - Trusts, including family and alter ego trusts

 We also excel at estate litigation and have represented clients in many difficult situations, such as when:

 - an unfair Will needs to be contested